 - More accurate product imagery will save you grief down the line – make sure people can tell how big products are and what they will actually look like (different angles and shots will help here).

 - Work with the right product photographer who can help you manage the whole photography project efficiently.
-Here are five questions you need to ask them before you begin.

 5. Customers will do what we ask them to do